-Should You Change Your Profile Picture To A Pic Of You & Your Boo?
-Experts Weigh In
+If You're Considering Changing Your Profile Picture To A Pic Of You & Your Boo, Consider This First

 From picking the perfect emojis to save next to your partner's name in your phone contacts to knowing the right time to first Insta a couple's pic, there are many factors of dating in the digital age that previous generations never had to worry about.
 While you can always do what feels right for you, it's totally common to stress about the unwritten rules of new relationships and social media, like knowing if you can post for someone you're seeing's birthday or if you should change your profile picture to a snap of you and your boo.